 Camp Fiorante Matthews Mogerman LLP represents Film Settlement Class Members in British Columbia.

 Class counsel is paid on a contingency basis.
 This means class counsel only receives legal fees if there is an approved settlement or a judgment given by the Court.
 The Court has to approve class counsel’s fees and disbursements.
 Class counsel will not receive fees if the case is unsuccessful.
-At this time, Class counsel will ask the Court to approve legal fees of up to 25% of the settlements, at the settlement hearing.Top
+At this time, Class counsel are not asking the Court to approve legal fees in the Film Capacitors Class Actions.Top

-Previous settlements were reached with three defendants, Nitsuko Electronics Corporation (“Nitsuko”), Okaya Electric Industries Co., Ltd. and Okaya Electric America, Inc. (“Okaya”).
-Nitsuko and Okaya who respectively agreed to pay USD $190,000.00 and CAD $460,000.00, and to provide cooperation to the plaintiffs.
-The Okaya and Nitsuko settlement money is being held in an interest-bearing trust account for the benefit of Film Settlement Class Members.
+Previous settlements were reached with three groups of defendants, Panasonic Corporation, Panasonic Corporation of North America, Panasonic Canada Inc., and Sanyo Electric Co., Ltd. (collectively, “Panasonic”); Nitsuko Electronics Corporation (“Nitsuko”); and Okaya Electric Industries Co., Ltd.; and Okaya Electric America, Inc. (“Okaya”).
+Panasonic, Nitsuko and Okaya respectively agreed to pay CAD $1,350,000.00, USD $190,000.00 and CAD $460,000.00, and to provide cooperation to the plaintiffs.
+The Panasonic, Okaya and Nitsuko settlement money is being held in an interest-bearing trust account for the benefit of Film Settlement Class Members.

-In Québec, on March 22, 2019, the Superior Court has authorized the electrolytic Class Action, which is now allowed to proceed towards the trial.
+In Québec, on March 22, 2019, the Superior Court authorized the electrolytic Class Action, which is now allowed to proceed towards a trial.
 In Ontario and British Columbia, the electrolytic and film Class Actions are continuing towards the certification stage.

 The lawyers representing Film Settlement Class Members in the Film Capacitor Class Actions also represent Electrolytic Settlement Class Members in Electrolytic Capacitor Class Actions underway across Canada.